RobDWaller/robdwaller.github.io/_posts/2019-08-02-how-unit-test-wordpress.md

 WP_Mock::expectActionAdded('admin_notices', [$atlantic, 'atlanticCity']);
 ```

 This is useful because when you add actions and filters nothing happens directly, but you can test they exist and they are being used in the way you expect.
-In addition, with the `expectAction()` and `onFilter()` methods you can mock and test what happens when you call specific actions and filters.
+In addition, with the `expectAction()`, `expectFilter()` and `onFilter()` methods you can mock and test what happens when specific actions and filters are called by your code.

 To use WP_Mock there is some custom setup you need to configure, you will need to setup a bootstrap file to initiate WP_Mock.
 This bootstrap file will then need to be referenced in you PHPUnit XML config file: